openstack/api-site/firstapp/source/getting_started.rst

 * Network access.
 By default, OpenStack filters all traffic.
 You must create a security group and apply it to your instance.
 The security group allows HTTP and SSH access.
-We'll go into more detail in :doc:`/introduction`.
+We will go into more detail in :doc:`/introduction`.

 .. only:: fog